mendix/docs/content/refguide/javascript-actions.md

 ### 2.4 Platform

-Javascript actions can be for a specific platform, it has an optional platform property with values:
+JavaScript actions can be for a specific platform, it has an optional platform property with values:

-All (default)
+* All *(default)*
-Web - can be used in a browser or hybrid mobile app.
+* Web - can be used in a browser or hybrid mobile app
-Native - can be used in a native mobile app.
+* Native – can be used in a native mobile app

 When using a JavaScript action for a specific platform in a nanoflow, it will restrict the platform for that nanoflow.
 E.g. only native pages can be opened in a nanoflow that contains a JavaScript action where the platform is set to "Native".

 ## 3 Type Parameter